To configure your timesheet settings, go to Settings > General Settings > Timesheet tab:

 If two clock-ins come through that are more than maximum_shift_length hours apart, they will be put onto different shifts. this is useful if someone clocks in at 11am, forget to clock out, then clock in again at 6am the next day. if the setting was a large number of hours, we could consider the second clock-in to be a break on the first shift, and put them on the same shift.

 The minimum duration between shifts is a subsequent check on the one above.
 If a clock-in comes through, and the current "open" shift we have is clocked out, we use this setting to determine if this is part of a break, or a new shift.
-For example, say I have clocked in at 9am and out at midday, then clock in again at 1pm -- that should be a break. but if i clock in again at 6am the next day (> 8 hours later) then it should be a new shift.
+This setting only applies to shifts that span overnight.

 Classifying Shifts on Timesheets